pyauth/python-pkcs11/docs/applied.rst

     # Given a public key `public`
     assert public.verify(data, signature)

-PSS is optionally takes a tuple of `(hash algorithm, mask generating function and salt length)` as the mechanism parameter:
+RSA PSS optionally takes a tuple of `(hash algorithm, mask generating function and salt length)` as the mechanism parameter:

 ::